jeffreypaul15/Sunpy3D/proposal.md

 ![image](https://user-images.githubusercontent.com/50923538/112277482-cce63c80-8ca7-11eb-8163-35adaa2b8830.png)
 - The `Tox` environment shall be completely set up and all the Pytests shall be integrated accordingly.
 - Conduct a manual test of the documentation of the package so far and continue working on the documentation alongside the code ensuring accurate documentation.
-- All added code shall be tested on CircleCI to ensure all the tests are passed before merging with the `master` branch of the new package.
 - Major bugs (if any) would be resolved by now and a considerable amount of time shall be devoted to testing all of the small implementations.